KrystianMarek/eraccoon/jetson/multiplexer/README.md

 1. **Client connects** to Unix socket at `/tmp/motor-proxy/motor_controller.sock`
 2. **Server sends welcome message** with client ID and server version
+3. **Client should send identification** with claimed name (optional but recommended)
+4. **Server assigns unique name** independent of client claims
-3. **Server sends initial status** with Arduino state and connection info
+5. **Server sends initial status** with Arduino state and connection info
+6. **Client must send keepalive** messages every 3 seconds to maintain connection
-4. **Client can send commands** and receives responses
+7. **Client can send commands** and receives responses (subject to rate limiting)
-5. **Server broadcasts** sensor data and Arduino messages to all connected clients
+8. **Server broadcasts** sensor data and Arduino messages to all connected clients

 ### Message Format